Morrissey: 1982–1984: Establishing the Smiths

 After the record company EMI turned them down, Morrissey and Marr visited London to hand a cassette of their recordings to Geoff Travis of the independent record label Rough Trade Records.
 Although not signing them to a contract straight away, he agreed to cut their song "Hand in Glove" as a single.
 Morrissey chose a homoerotic cover design in the form of a Jim French photograph.
 It was released in May 1983.
-It was championed by DJ John Peel, as were all their later singles, but it failed to chart.

 The band soon generated controversy when Garry Bushell of tabloid newspaper The Sun alleged that their B-side "Handsome Devil" was an endorsement of paedophilia.
 The band denied this, with Morrissey stating that the song "has nothing to do with children, and certainly nothing to do with child molesting".
-In the wake of their single, the band performed their first significant London gig, gained radio airplay with a John Peel session, and obtained their first interviews in music magazines NME and Sounds.
+In the wake of their single, the band performed their first significant London gig, gained radio airplay with a John Peel session, and obtained their first interviews in the music magazines NME and Sounds.

 The follow-up singles "This Charming Man" and "What Difference Does It Make?" fared better when they reached numbers 25 and 12 respectively on the UK Singles Chart.
 Aided by praise from the music press and a series of studio sessions for Peel and David Jensen at BBC Radio 1, the Smiths began to acquire a dedicated fan base.
 In February 1984 they released their debut album, The Smiths, which reached number 2 on the UK Albums Chart.